How to Alleviate Seasonal Allergies

 Here are some herbs that will help nourish and restore your immunity.
 Elderberry, Astragalus, Reshi, Boneset, Turmeric Root, and Propolis.
 Teas or tinctures can be really beneficial methods of consuming the herbs.

-A very helpful way to combat seasonal allergies is to take nutritional supplement with a good quality fish oil so you can keep inflammation in your body at bay.
-Another excellent supplement that provides natural support to help balance immune response during allergy season is HistaEze.
+A very helpful way to combat seasonal allergies is to take a nutritional supplement with a good quality fish oil, so you can keep inflammation in your body at bay.
+In addition, an excellent supplement that provides natural support to help balance immune response during allergy season is HistaEze.
+Another wonderful product is a Homeopathic remedy called Aller-Chord A from Energetix.

 To help select which herb works best for you, a consultation with your health professional can be very beneficial.
 Additionally, there are a number of supplements, nutritional and other strategies that can be used to minimize seasonal allergies.
 To set up an appointment with Connie, please call 320-587-6094.